 What to Do When Your Partner Visa Is Refused

 A partner visa refusal is devastating — but it is not always final.
-Depending on the refusal reasons, you may have strong grounds for AAT review or reapplication.
+Depending on the refusal reasons, you may have strong grounds for ART review or reapplication.
 The key is acting quickly and getting specialist advice from someone who handles partner visa refusals specifically.

 Common Reasons for Partner Visa Refusal

 The most common reasons are: the Department was not satisfied the relationship is genuine, insufficient evidence of cohabitation or shared life, concerns about the sponsor's history (prior sponsorships, character issues), health or character concerns about the applicant, and procedural issues such as not responding to requests for information within the required timeframe.
-An experienced agent identifies the specific weakness and builds a strategy to address it — either at AAT review or through reapplication.
+An experienced agent identifies the specific weakness and builds a strategy to address it — either at ART review or through reapplication.

-AAT Review for Partner Visa Refusals
+ART Review for Partner Visa Refusals

-The AAT conducts a fresh merits review — it is not just checking whether the Department made a legal error.
+The ART conducts a fresh merits review — it is not just checking whether the Department made a legal error.
 You can submit new evidence, new statements, and address the specific concerns raised in the refusal.
-Partner visa AAT reviews have relatively reasonable success rates when the relationship is genuine but the original application was poorly presented.
+Partner visa ART reviews have relatively reasonable success rates when the relationship is genuine but the original application was poorly presented.
 The key is bringing substantially better evidence and addressing the refusal reasons specifically.
 An agent experienced in partner visa reviews knows what the tribunal expects.

 Reapplication After Refusal

-In some cases, a fresh application is more appropriate than AAT review.
+In some cases, a fresh application is more appropriate than ART review.
 This is particularly true if the refusal was based on missing evidence you can now provide, or if your circumstances have changed — you have since married, had a child together, accumulated more shared financial history, or moved in together.
-A reapplication incurs the full government charge again (approximately $8,850), so the decision must be strategic.
+A reapplication incurs the full government charge again (approximately $11,710), so the decision must be strategic.
 Your agent assesses whether new evidence is strong enough to justify the cost.

 Strict Time Limits